jeroen66124/jeroen66124.github.io/_posts/2024-02-03-create-blog-github-pages-jekyll-and-chirpy.md

 {: .prompt-tip }

 ## Introduction
-The information below will cover creating a clean and preconfigured Windows image, that (if correctly maintained) can save lots of time and reduce resources.
-It can be applied to both virtual and host machines, and is catered towards people who like to tinker with Windows installations and strip stuff out that is not needed.
-Most people are fine with either an post-install debloat tool or LTSC versions of Windows, but NTLite can go way deeper than that.
+The basic instructions below will cover creating a modern and relatively easy to maintain blog.
+It can be applied to all sorts of topics, but is mainly used for documentation regarding IT projects.
+All documentation can be found at the Chirpy theme [wiki](https://github.com/cotes2020/jekyll-theme-chirpy/wiki).

 ## Prerequisites
 Here's what you'll need to get started: